MauroEldritch/mFT/README.md

 ### C2 Commands List

 - `id`: Grabs hostname and IP address.
-- `exfil`: Attempts to exfiltrate information via a POST request against the C2 server.
+- `exfil`: Attempts to exfiltrate information via a POST request against the exfiltration server.
 - `encrypt`: Dummy command which should encrypt the filesystem, but only creates a fake ransom note on the desktop.
 - `shell`: Dummy command which should open a reverse shell **(not implemented)**.
 - `wipe`: Dummy command which should wipe the filesystem **(not implemented)**.